by

 Red rover, red rover,

 Note 1: That's what I wrote in 1991, when the Internet was not as easy to use.
-Nowadays, I would put this on the Web, as I am now doing, so you can view and print this on your own computer.
-The video could also be delivered through the Web, especially as bandwidth is improving.
-Of course, nowadays (circa 2015), we can watch videos, movies, and TV on DVR's, smartphones, tablets, laptop computers, and other digital communications devices.
+Nowadays, I have put this booklet on the Web, so you can view and print it with your own computer.
+The video could also be delivered through the Web, especially as bandwidth has greatly improved.
+Nowadays (circa 2024), we can watch videos, movies, and TV on smartphones, tablets, laptop computers, headsets, and other digital communications devices.
+We can follow influencers who stream their content through Spotify, Pandora, YouTube, TikTok, Instagram, ESPN, podcasts, etc. Michael Jackson has been superceded by Beyoncé and Taylor Swift; Michael Jordan by LeBron James, Tiger Woods, and Serena Williams; the latest Madonna might be Lady Gaga; and, of course, these celebs will be superceded by the latest new phenoms.

 My thinking about the role of technology in restructuring education has been shaped by what I learned from one my professors, a wise and caring educational philosopher named Elizabeth Steiner.
 She contends that the essence of education consists of teachers, students, content, and contexts.
 For education to occur there must be a teacher who guides, a student who intends to learn, content to be learned, and a context or setting in which the guidance and learning occur.
 Education also occurs in an environment consisting of the surrounding community and its culture.
 Let me elaborate on each of these essential elements of education, which will serve as a preface to my ideas about the role of technology in restructuring education.